 As a psychotherapist, I work on the level of the heart.
 I bring a warm presence, deep empathy, and unconditional compassion to my clients.
 My work is grounded in the Humanistic perspective that emphasizes a person's innate goodness, capacity for healing, and self-actualization.
 I incorporate traditional Psychodynamic "talk" therapy with Experiential modalities derived from Expressive Arts, Gestalt, and Somatic Psychotherapy.
 I also use evidence-based methods such as Cognitive Behavioral Therapy and Mindfulness Based Stress Reduction.
 I bring mindfulness to each moment in therapy because I believe it is the key to changing patterns.

-As a yoga instructor and healer, I give students permission to soften around the edges, to let go of doing, and enjoy a moment of just being.
-Our nervous systems are often overrun and our bodies sleep deprived and disconnected in the current state of society and technology.
-I provide a space to un-plug, decompress, and activate the body's natural healing capacity that occurs through breathwork and conscious relaxation.
+As a yoga teacher and healer, I give students permission to soften around the edges, to let go of doing, and enjoy a moment of just being.
+In the current state of society and technology, our nervous systems are often overrun and our bodies sleep deprived and disconnected.
+I provide a space to un-plug, decompress, and activate the body's natural healing capacity that takes place through conscious relaxation and breathwork.